Algebraic approach to contraction families: Contraction families of quotient varieties

-\begin{proof} We may assume that $F$ is algebraically closed.
-Since $\bfX$ is smooth and affine by Theorem \ref{thm:smooth} (cf.~the proof of Proposition \ref{prop:smooth}), $\bfX$ is separated and locally of finite presentation over $F\left[t\right]$.
+\begin{proof} Since $\bfX$ is smooth and affine (Theorem \ref{thm:smooth}), $\bfX$ is separated and locally of finite presentation over $F\left[t\right]$.
 Hence the centralizer $Z_{\bfG}(\bfx_0)$ is represented by a closed subgroup of finite presentation of $\bfG$ (\cite[Exemples 6.2.4.~b)]{MR0234961}).
 In particular, $Z_{\bfG}(\bfx_0)$ is of finite presentation over $F\left[t\right]$ since $\bfG$ is affine and smooth over $F\left[t\right]$ (Theorem \ref{thm:smooth}).
 The action of $G$ at $x_0$ gives rise to a map $G\to X$, whose restriction to $K$ coincides with the constant map at $x_0$.
 In virtue of the functoriality of contraction, $\bfK$ fixes $\bfx_0$.
 Therefore $\bfK$ is contained in $Z_{\bfG}(\bfx_0)$.

-We wish to prove that $\bfK=Z_{\bfG}(\bfx_0)$.
-Notice that $\bfK$ is flat and locally of finite presentation over $F\left[t\right]$ by $\bfK=K\otimes_F F\left[t\right]$.
-In view of \cite[Corollaire (17.9.5)]{MR0238860}, it will suffice to see the equality at $t=0$ and the locus of $t\neq 0$.
+We wish to prove $\bfK=Z_{\bfG}(\bfx_0)$.
+In view of \cite[Corollaire (17.9.5)]{MR0238860} and Theorem \ref{thm:smooth}, it will suffice to see the equality at $t=0$ and the locus of $t\neq 0$.
 To see the action on these loci, we remark that the fppf quotient commutes with any base change.
 Therefore the action of $\bfG$ on $\bfX$ at $t=0$ can be identified with that of the Cartan motion group $K\ltimes\underline{\fp}$ on the normal bundle $T_{X^\theta}X$.
-The equality now follows from the description of $T_{X^\theta}X$ in Proposition \ref{prop:finetale}.
+It is straightforward to see that the stabilizer subgroup at the fiber of $\bfx_0$ at $t=0$ is $K$ (cf.~Proposition \ref{prop:finetale}).
 To see the equality on $t\neq 0$, we may take the base change to $F\left[\sqrt{t}^{\pm 1}\right]$ to identify the action with the base change of the original action of $G$ on $G/K$.
-This proves (1).
+Since the centralizer subgroup of $G$ at $x_0$ is $K$, we get This proves (1).